-- 1. Articulates an expansive service agenda to the Unit, College and University, and/or and professional organization enhancement that builds on one's professional expertise - 2.
-Assumes significant leadership roles in the governance of the Academic Unit, College and University - 3.
-Assumes significant leadership roles in relevant professional organizations; advocates for one's profession - 4.
-Relevant professional licenses or certifications are in good standing, if applicable - 5.
-Assumes significant leadership roles in relevant community organizations and provides evidence of impact and significance of leadership contributions (changing policies, systems, etc.)
+- 1. Articulates an expansive service agenda to the Unit, College and University, and/or professional organization enhancement that builds on one's professional expertise.
+Examples may include: - a.
+Assumes leadership roles in the governance of the Academic Unit, College and University. - b.
+Assumes leadership roles in relevant professional organizations; advocates for one's profession. - c.
+Assumes leadership roles in relevant community organizations and provides evidence of impact and significance of leadership contributions (changing policies, systems, etc.) - 2.
+Relevant professional licenses or certifications are in good standing, if applicable.